 Below I listed all the post I wrote over at Weddingbee for our Recaps, I tried to cover most of our wedding, but if you want to read more about the planning process, you can do so at the original wedding blog here ♥.

 HowJoyful is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed for sites to earn advertising fees by linking to Amazon products .
-The prices are the same to you, but I receive a small commission that supports my blog and helps me create more content.
-Thank you for the support!
+The prices are the same to you, but I will receive a small commission.

 [Read more on my disclosure page.]